One Village One Family

 - Help families re-acclimate back into the community

-Mentor teams, or “villages,” are the backbone of the One Village One Family program.
-Each village–comprised of 4 to 6 people–is assigned to a homeless family in the program.
-Villages are expected to:
+Villages are the backbone of the One Village One Family program.
+Villages are expected to

-- Commit to at least a six month mentorship program with the family (more if needed to achieve program goals)
+- Commit to at least six months of service (more if needed to achieve program goals)

 - Participate in a formal, 3+ hour, interactive, classroom-style training session

-- Establish a village lead person who will serve as a liaison between the village and the HG support group
+- Establish a village lead who will serve as a liaison between the village and the Homeless Gear team

 - Furnish background checks for all village team members (about $7 each)

-- Furnish a village roster of participants (group affiliation, name, email, and phone with group leader identified
+- Provide a village roster of participants (group affiliation, name, email, and phone with group leader identified)

-- Raise $1,500 to assist family with rental deposit requirements (Scholarships may be available)
+- Raise $1,500 to assist family with up-front housing costs (Scholarships may be available)

-- Meet with family once-per-month for approximately 6 months; mentor them through topical areas of need which could include discussions on personal finances, budgeting, nutrition, literacy, family developing, housing search and others
+- Meet with family once-per-month for approximately 6 months; support them through topical areas of need which could include discussions on personal finances, budgeting, nutrition, literacy, family developing, housing search and others

 - Call the family once-per-week, in between meetings, to check on progress toward goals and help resolve problems

-Just as the families we serve, our mentors are diverse; they come from a wide range of backgrounds and possess a variety of skills and interests.
-Generally speaking, however, mentors should:
+Just as the families we serve, our villages are diverse; they come from a wide range of backgrounds and possess a variety of skills and interests.
+Generally speaking, however, volunteers should:

-- Have a compassion and commitment to help the homeless
+- Have a compassion and commitment to help people who are homeless

 - Treat all people with dignity and respect